Implementing Robotic Welding: What to Know to Be Successful

 There are several common mistakes that can negatively affect productivity and quality in a robotic welding system.
 Knowing how to avoid these can help companies make the most out of the equipment and gain greater success.
 Consider the following:

 1. Implementing the wrong equipment in a robotic welding cell can lead to spending more money than is required.
-Be sure the power source, robotic GMAW gun and consumables are rated for the application.
+Be sure to rate the power source, robotic GMAW gun and consumables for the application.
 Doing so helps minimize the risk of premature equipment failures that can lead to unplanned downtime and costly equipment replacement.
 For example, if a company selects an air-cooled system, but actually requires a water-cooled system for the application, it could incur unnecessary costs to repair or upgrade a failed robotic GMAW gun system that cannot handle the heat.

 2. Underutilizing the robotic welding system can prevent companies from realizing their full productivity potential.
 Robotic welding systems should be programmed to maximize the arc-on time during the weld process cycle.
 In some cases, it may be possible to have fewer robots that weld for slightly longer cycles.
 This helps drop the initial implementation costs.